 Although many people worry that fever can cause harm, the typical temporary elevations in body temperature ranging from 100.4° to 104° F (38° to 40° C) caused by most short-lived (acute) infections are well-tolerated by healthy adults.
 However, a moderate fever may be slightly dangerous for adults with a heart or lung disorder because fever causes the heart rate and breathing rate to increase.
 Fever can also worsen mental status in people with dementia.

 Extreme temperature elevation (typically more than 105.8° F, or 41° C) may be damaging.
 A body temperature this high can cause malfunction and ultimately failure of most organs.
 Such extreme elevation sometimes results from very severe infection (such as sepsis Sepsis and Septic Shock Sepsis is a serious bodywide response to bacteremia or another infection plus malfunction or failure of an essential system in the body.
-Septic shock is life-threatening low blood pressure ... read more , malaria Malaria Malaria is infection of red blood cells with one of five species of Plasmodium, a protozoan.
+Septic shock is life-threatening low blood pressure ... read more , malaria Malaria Malaria is infection of red blood cells with one of five species of the protozoa Plasmodium.
 Malaria causes fever, chills, sweating, a general feeling of illness (malaise), and sometimes... read more , or meningitis Introduction to Meningitis Meningitis is inflammation of the layers of tissue that cover the brain and spinal cord (meninges) and of the fluid-filled space between the meninges (subarachnoid space).
-Meningitis can be... read more ) but is more typically caused by heatstroke Heatstroke Heatstroke is a life-threatening condition that results in very high body temperature and malfunction of many organ systems.
+Meningitis can be... read more ) but is more typically caused by heatstroke Heatstroke Heatstroke is a life-threatening condition that results in very high body temperature and malfunction of many organ systems, which may be fatal.
 (See also Overview of Heat Disorders.)
-Heatstroke can develop after... read more or use of certain drugs.
+Heatstroke... read more or use of certain drugs.

 Causes of Fever in Adults